Customer Non-Discrimination Act

 Decades of civil rights history show that civil rights laws are effective in decreasing discrimination because they provide strong federal remedies targeted to specific vulnerable groups.
 By explicitly including sex, sexual orientation, and gender identity in our laws prohibiting discrimination in public places and services, LGBTQ people will finally be afforded the exact same protections as other covered characteristics under federal law.

-19 states and the District of Columbia have LGBTQ-inclusive non-discrimination laws and regulations that cover public accommodations.
-An additional two states prohibit discrimination in public accommodations based on only sexual orientation.
+20 states and the District of Columbia have LGBTQ-inclusive non-discrimination laws and regulations that cover public accommodations.
+An additional state prohibits discrimination in public accommodations based on only sexual orientation.

 What is the Current Status of the Bill?